arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

-ï»¿<a name="HOLTitle"></a>
+<a name="HOLTitle"></a>
-# Getting Started with Windows Azure Mobile Services and HTML Applications #
+# Getting Started with Microsoft Azure Mobile Services and HTML Applications #

 ---
 <a name="Overview"></a>
 ## Overview ##

-Windows Azure Mobile Services is a Windows Azure service offering designed to make it easy to create highly-functional mobile apps using Windows Azure.
-Mobile Services brings together a set of Windows Azure services that enable backend capabilities for your apps.
+Microsoft Azure Mobile Services is a Microsoft Azure service offering designed to make it easy to create highly-functional mobile apps using Microsoft Azure.
+Mobile Services brings together a set of Microsoft Azure services that enable backend capabilities for your apps.
 These capabilities includes simple provisioning and management of tables for storing app data, integration with notification services, integration with well-known identity providers for authentication, among others.

 The following is a functional representation of the Mobile Services architecture.